Sundry Stuff

 From time to time, opinion pieces will be posted here.

-Consequently, in no matter what country, citizens wanted their authorities to constantly demonstrate how brutal they could be to anyone who threatened them or their interests.
+Consequently, in every country, citizens wanted their authorities to constantly demonstrate how brutal they could be to anyone who threatened them or their interests.
 Any form of military weakness could result in slavery or death for them and all their loved ones.
 That’s why gladiators fought to the death for public entertainment, and ‘criminals’ were executed in the most cruel way possible.
 ALL people believed that might was right.

 CGI Clothing: As an ex-animator (from the now-ancient hand-drawn era) it frustrates me that all CGI characters must be animated wearing whatever they were modelled wearing.
 The clothing is part of the character, and forms an outer ‘skin’ – movement is dictated by the ‘bones’ (called Rigging) of the character.
 Clothing items cannot be (easily) added or removed during a scene, and CGI renders only what the camera can SEE.
 See my bulletsolution to this problem.